spring-guides/tut-spring-security-and-angular-js/single/README.md

 }
 ```

 This is a standard Spring Boot with Spring Security customization, just adding a login form, and allowing anonymous access to the static (HTML) resources (the CSS and JS resources are already accessible by default).
+The HTML resources need to be available to anonymous users, not just ignored by Spring Security, for reasons that will become clear.

 ## CSRF Protection